stadium-software/repeater-datagrid/README.md

 ![](images/FilterControls.png)

+## Queries
+Amend the "Initialise" and "GetData" scripts
+1. Replace the "Select" and "Totals" queries with the "FilterSelect" and "FilterTotals" queries
-Open the "Initialise" and "GetData" scripts and map the additional query parameters for the two queries to the respective filter fields
+2. Map the additional query parameters for the two queries to the respective filter fields

-**Select Query**
+**FilterSelect Query**

 ![](images/InitialiseSelectInputs.png)

-**Totals Query**
+**FilterTotals Query**

 ![](images/InitialiseTotalsInputs.png)